✓ Updated June 2026

 Noise: White Noise and Good Headphones

 A white noise machine or a fan running overnight masks hallway sounds and makes sleep noticeably easier.
-Many students discover this is the best sleep investment they make in their first year.
+Many students find this is the best sleep investment they make in their first year.

 What Not to Buy for “Atmosphere”